AlexMiroBir/miggo-map/README.md

 ISS TRACKER

 PURPOSE:
-Application for tracking how ISS moved last 24 hours;
+Application for tracking how ISS is moving in real time with collection history last 24 hours;

 Features:
 - Updating data each 20 seconds or by "REFRESH" button click;